chaoss/augur/docs/new-install.rst

 NOTE: You can use any open port on your server, and access the dashboard in a browser with http://servername-or-ip:8400 in the example above (assuming you have access to that port, and its open on your network.)

+If you're using a virtual machine within Windows and you get an error about missing AVX instructions, you should kill Hyper-V. Even if it doesn't *appear* to be active, it might still be affecting your VM.
+Follow `these instructions <https://stackoverflow.com/a/68214280>`_ to disable Hyper-V, and afterward AVX should pass to the VM.

 Starting your Augur Instance
 ----------------------------